WillemToorenburgh/WillemToorenburgh.github.io/_experience/blackbird.md

 * Led support efforts for the team, distributing requests, handling escalations, and communicating with customers
 * Acted as liaison between the team and other project leadership in the studio
 * Architected a custom telemetry system
-  * Built on Azure Container Apps, Azure Event Hubs (Kafka), and Azure Blob Storage, as well as on-premesis servers
+  * Built on Azure Container Apps, Azure Event Hubs (Kafka), and Azure Blob Storage, as well as on-premises servers
   * Wrote Pulumi infrastructure-as-code for the stack
 * Self-taught C# and .Net, Pulumi, and many Azure components
 * Mentored multiple excellent co-ops